DeshyDan/Top-Farmer-Code-Game/README.md

 if statements to plant and harvest four crops from the 2x2 grid.
 The syntax is very similar to gdscript, so check https://docs.godotengine.org/en/stable/tutorials/scripting/gdscript/gdscript_basics.html for info on how to program in the game.
-Most advanced things like classes, match statements, etc aren't implemented.
 You also need to declare variables before using them (for now).

 ### Running the game: